fhamborg/news-please/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve news-please.
 Please use this issue template when reporting a bug or other issue, always.
-It helps us to understand your problem.
+It helps us to better understand the issue at hand.

 ---